Skip to main content

 The pages folder contains the following subfolders:

-• global - This folder contains middleware functions that are executed for all pages, both admin panel and front store.
-For example, you can use this folder to create a middleware that checks if the user is authenticated.
-This folder does not contain any React components.
-It only contains middleware functions.
+• global - This folder contains middleware functions that are executed for all pages, both in the admin panel and front store.
+For example, you can use this folder to create a middleware that verifies user authentication.
+This folder does not contain any React components; it only contains middleware functions.

-• admin - This folder contains the pages of the admin panel.
+• admin - This folder contains pages for the admin panel.
 The admin folder contains subfolders for each page.
-For example, the productEdit folder contains the pages for editing a product.
+For example, the productEdit folder contains the page components for editing a product.

-• frontStore - This folder contains the pages of the front store.
+• frontStore - This folder contains pages for the front store.
 The frontStore folder contains subfolders for each page.
-For example, the productView folder contains the pages for viewing a product.
+For example, the productView folder contains the page components for viewing a product.

 The admin and frontStore folders contain the following subfolders:

-• all - This folder contains React components that are used in all pages.
+• all - This folder contains React components that are used across all pages within their respective sections (admin or front store).

-• Other subfolders - Each subfolder represents a page.
-For example, the productEdit folder is the page for editing a product.
+• Other subfolders - Each subfolder represents a specific page.
+For example, the productEdit folder contains all components and middleware for the product editing page.

-Each page folder contains the middleware functions, React components and the route definition for the page.
+Each page folder contains middleware functions, React components, and the route definition for that specific page.

-Below is an example of a page folder:
+Below is an example of a page folder structure:

 productEdit

-├── route.json #This is route definition for the page
+├── route.json # Route definition for the page

-In each page folder, there is a route.json file.
-This file contains the route definition for the page.
-For example, the route.json file of the productEdit page is:
+Each page folder must contain a route.json file that defines the route for that page.
+For example, the route.json file for the productEdit page might look like this:

 {